When a country football team loses its sponsor, the homophobic team captain enters a drag pageant to raise the money.

 WAT membership connects you with the Tasmanian screen sector and allows you to access a range of benefits:

-- receive a 30% discount when you hire production equipment from WAT
+- receive a 30% discount when you hire production equipment or venue space with WAT

 - be part of the WAT crew and/or production company database - a great way to profile your skills, connect with others and gain referrals for work opportunities

-- access initiatives and professional development opportunities that WAT offers
+- access initiatives and professional development opportunities including workshops and events

 - apply for equipment subsidy and sponsorship